boriskundu/multilingual-rag/README.md

 - Statistical comparison of ablation studies
 - **Output**: Comprehensive ablation study analysis

-## 🔬 Ablation Studies
+## 🔬 Cross-LLM Validation

-To validate the robustness of our findings, we conduct systematic ablation studies varying two critical components:
+To validate the robustness and generalizability of our findings, we conduct systematic cross-LLM validation with Claude Sonnet 4.5.

-### Ablation Study 1: LLM Variation (Claude Sonnet 4)
+### Validation Study: Claude Sonnet 4.5

-**Objective**: Test if findings hold with different LLM to validate generalizability beyond GPT-4o.
+**Objective**: Test if translation advantages hold with different LLM architecture to validate findings are not GPT-4o-specific artifacts.

 #### Setup
 1. **Install Claude SDK**: